sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     ![The conversion message is highlighted in the Output window.](./media/ssma-convert-schema-output.png "View the conversion message")

+    It is important to note the meaning of errors and warnings.
+They are not issues with the SSMA program; they indicate objects that cannot be migrated automatically by SSMA or important considerations as you complete the migration.
+[Here](https://docs.microsoft.com/sql/ssma/oracle/messages/o2ss0007) is an example SSMA error code in the Microsoft documentation.

 21. **Optional**: Save the project.
 This can take a while, and is not necessary to complete the hands-on lab.

 22. To apply the resultant schema to the Northwind database in Azure SQL Database, use the Azure SQL Database Metadata Explorer to view the Northwind database.
 Right-click Northwind, and select **Synchronize with Database**.